Shelob9/jp-theme-bar/readme.txt

 Use this plugin to create a demo site for your themes, or use it to allow users to customize the presentation of your site.

 The JP Theme Bar Plugin adds a theme switching bar to the bottom of your site, perfect for theme preview sites.
 The settings page for the plugin lets the end user choose which themes to add, as well as set the colors for the theme bar.
 You can see it in action on this site.

+New in version 0.0.3 -> Themes will update theme mods when changing themes allowing for individual theme settings to be previewed properly.

 This plugin is based on the [IJM Theme Switcher Bar v2.0](http://iainjmccallum.com/wordpress/live-demo-theme-bar/) by [Iain J McCallum](http://www.iainjmccallum.com/)